-Uric acid is a waste product that results from the breakdown of purine.
+Uric acid is a waste product that resulted from the breakdown of purine.
 Uric acid is made in the liver and also obtained from foods and drinks, and excreted by the kidneys.
-If the liver produces too much uric acid or the kidneys excrete too little, this will cause too much uric acid in the blood.
+If too much uric acid is produced in the liver or the kidneys excrete too little, this will cause high uric acid level in the blood.
 This condition is called hyperuricemia.
-Prolonged high uric acid can cause urate crystal formed in the body.
+Prolonged high uric acid can cause urate crystal formed in the joints and body.

 Uric acid test checks the levels of uric acid in the blood.
 A blood sample is needed.
-As a general guide, normal results should be as follows:
+As a general guide, the normal uric acid levels should be as follows:

 - Male: 3 - 7.2 mg/dL (179 – 428 µmol/L)